Gudeon and McFadden

 3. Personal History

-Even if your passport and planned activities in the US qualify for the VWP, you will be ineligible to use the program if any of the following is true:
+Even if your nationality, your passport and planned activities in the US qualify for the VWP, you will be ineligible to use the program if any of the following is true:

 1. You have a communicable disease of public health significance; or